 The leaves of a spider plant (Chlorophytum comosum) are relatively narrow and elongated.
 Let’s talk about spider plant wide leaves for a sec.
 You know how they look, right?
 Long and skinny, kinda like grass on steroids.

 So here’s the deal, most of the time, these leaves grow pretty long.
 We’re talking about 8 to 16 inches.
 They could be like a small ruler or maybe a big sandwich.
 That’s how long they usually get.
 But they’re not wide at all.
-Usually just about as wide as your thumb.
+Usually, it’s just about as wide as your thumb.
 Skinny little things!

 Now, here’s the fun part – not all spider plants follow these rules.
 Some might have bigger leaves, some smaller.
 It’s like how some people are tall and some are short.
 Plants are kinda the same way.